aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgexception/svg_matrix_not_invertable/_index.md

 ---
 title: SVGException.SVG_MATRIX_NOT_INVERTABLE
 second_title: Aspose.SVG for .NET API Reference
-description: SVGException field.
+description: SVGException SVG_MATRIX_NOT_INVERTABLE field.
 Raised when an attempt is made to invert a matrix that is not invertible
 type: docs
 weight: 40
 url: /net/aspose.svg/svgexception/svg_matrix_not_invertable/